Flatten error constraints

-So, last week I solved an easy problem yet a fascinating one in its own way.
-Uses of it applied in the world of frontend programming, and knowing how to solve such problems is quite valuable down the road when doing HTML Form validation and processing-related tasks.
+So, last week I solved an easy problem but it was an interesting one!
+Uses of it applied in the world of frontend programming, and knowing how to solve such problems is quite valuable down the road when doing validation and processing-related tasks.

 The challenge statement is: given an array of error objects, we need to flatten its property constraints and transform them to a string array with the accurate property depth.